Throde/KT_7/README.md

 # Project Introduction
-Knight Throde is a PC game based on Python (Pygame).
+Knight Throde is a PC game based on Python (maily Pygame).
 More details can be found in the Chinese instruction pdf file.

 Our Chinese website of the game: www.knightthrode.cn

-# Developer's Account
+# Developer/Tester's Account
-You can use this public developer's account to log in, so that you can quickly review all the game contents:
+You can use the following public developer/tester's account to log in, so that you can quickly review all the game contents:

 Account Name: throde

 Password: 123456

 But if you want to experience the whole game flow from a player's perspective, you may need to register a new account for yourself.
-You will start fresh, and unlock chapters/heroes one by one.
+In this way you will start fresh, and unlock chapters/heroes one by one.

 # Missing Resources
 Resources (three folders-"image", "audio", and "font") could be found from game zip files.